 The purpose of a M.Eng. degree is to increase student’s skills and knowledge in a particular aspect of mining or mineral processing.
 This program has the similar admission requirements to the MASc and offers the same courses but instead of a thesis, students are expected to take additional courses.
 Since it is a technical degree students must have an undergraduate degree in a mining related discipline in engineering or science.
 Currently, M.Eng. degree students can specialize in one of four areas:

 - Mine Economics and Finance

-Students may use a maximum of six credits of undergraduate courses to fulfill these credit requirements The 6 credit engineering project, involves describing the results of an engineering project in a written report that is reviewed and graded by at least one professor.
+Students may take a maximum of six credits of 300 or 400 level undergraduate courses to fulfill these credit requirements The 6 credit engineering project, involves describing the results of an engineering project in a written report that is reviewed and graded by at least one professor.
 Please note that before registering in the project course, students must enter into a written agreement with a professor who agrees to review the project work and the report.
 M.Eng. students must achieve a passing grade of at least 68% in all courses taken, although up to six credits will be permitted for marks between 60-67%.